pwnedbyisa/writeups/thm/gamingserver.md

 └─$ ls
 alpine-v3.13-x86_64-20210218_0139.tar.gz  build-alpine  LICENSE  README.md
 ```
-6. Now we have to build it with i686 architecture
+6. Now we have to build it (I chose i686 architecture to be safe but it probably should work with x86, just build without -a)
 ```shell
 └─$ sudo ./build-alpine -a i686
 └─$ ls